Satori-Nakamoto/simplewallet-guide/guide.md

 `sign /home/me/Desktop/message.txt`

 This will print out a signature.
-You need to give that signature and your wallet address (with the file to transfer, of course) to the other party to verify the file with the verify command:
+You need to give that signature and your wallet address (along with the file in question, of course) to the other party to verify the file with the verify command:

 `verify <filename> <address> <signature>`